Below are the full Articles of Association of the BHBIA.

-9.1 A Board Member shall cease to be such:
+9.1 If a Board Member shall cease to be such:

 (a) at the expiry of the term set out in article 7.4

-(b) by notice in writing to the Company he resigns as a Board Member;
+(b) by notice in writing to the Company that Board Member resigns as a Board Member;

-(c) he ceases to be a Member of the Company;
+(c) that Board Member ceases to be a Member of the Company;

-(d) he ceases to be a Director by virtue of any provisions of the Act or becomes prohibited by law from being a Director;
+(d) that Board Member ceases to be a Director by virtue of any provisions of the Act or becomes prohibited by law from being a Director;

-(e) he is removed from office by resolution duly passed under section 168 of the Act.
+(e) that Board Member is removed from office by resolution duly passed under section 168 of the Act.

-9.2 In the event that any three or more Board Members present a written complaint under the article 9.2 to the Chairman or Deputy Chairman alleging that one of the other Board Members (who may be one of the officers of the Board) is unsuitable as a Board Member, whether:
+9.2 In the event that any three or more Board Members present a written complaint under the article 9.2 to the Chair or Deputy Chair alleging that one of the other Board Members (who may be one of the officers of the Board) is unsuitable as a Board Member, whether:

 (a) because of serious or persistent transgressions of the Company’s Code of Ethics or Code of Conduct for the time being, or

-(b) because of findings by a court of law which they believe in their absolute discretion to be incompatible with his status as a Board Member; or
+(b) because of findings by a court of law which they believe in their absolute discretion to be incompatible with that person's status as a Board Member; or

 (c) because of conduct in the course of the Board’s business which they believe in their absolute discretion to be seriously disruptive or obstructive of the work of the Board; or